PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     ![](../media/h154.png)

-1. Replace the value for **POSTGRESQL_SERVERNAME** with the Server name that appears in the Overview section for your database server that you copied in the previous step.
+1. Replace the value for **POSTGRESQL_ENDPOINT** with the Endpoint name that appears in the Overview section for your database server that you copied in the previous step.
 Then, enter the following commands at the Cloud Shell prompt and press **Enter**.
 These commands connect to the database.

    ```
-   export PGHOST="POSTGRESQL_SERVERNAME"
+   export PGHOST="POSTGRESQL_ENDPOINT"
    export PGUSER="contosoadmin"
    export PGPORT="5432"
    export PGDATABASE="pycontosohotel"